 International Music & Culture

-Cultural survival is very important to Sophia; she has dedicated specific efforts to encourage cultural music and traditions as a way to pass along generational music and encourage societal growth & awareness.
+Cultural survival is very important to Sophia; she has dedicated specific efforts to encourage cultural music and traditions as a way to encourage societal growth & awareness.
 Working closely with musicians from all walks of life and learning multi-cultural music has opened up communication and awareness to the positive effects that music brings to everyone.
 Music is the same in every language.

 Each second line teaches patience, commitment, overcoming everyday struggles, and unifies the people of New Orleans in a magical way.
 Sophia includes songs of traditional New Orleans music during most of her performances , and Italian and other folk tunes for international festivals and multicultural celebrations.
 Sophia can read, write, sing, and speak in French, Italian, and English.

 The article by the American Italian Digest, highlights Sophia as a top pick as a someone who will make a historical mark with cultural issues in the city of New Orleans.06/2018